The Old Wooden Bridge

 There was quite a mess to clean up when this photograph was taken.
 The empty drums, and a lot of rubbish from the gum trees, were still half buried in the ground.
 There were also patches of daffodils in the long grass.
 I was in my naturalising of hosts of golden daffodils phase - but I used modern hybrids with tall, floppy stems!
 Aargh!

-Here is another archive photograph of the edge of Stumpy Lawn, as seen from the other side of the water race.
+Here is another archive photograph of the edge of the old lawn, as seen from the other side of the water race.
 Originally I wanted this area to stay green and grassy.

 stumps in the lawn